mandouss/sakai-client/Readme.md

 within the Developer Console.
 Note, the main configuration that they need to have is to specify that their application uses OAuth 2.0 Authentication.
 After this step is finished, they must follow the OAuth 2.0 protocol to successfully obtain access and refresh tokens for this account.
 These access and refresh tokens should then be inserted as the only row within the "TOKEN" table of PostgresSQL database we used in our setup.
-The purpose of the database is explained more later in this README, but we need to store access and refresh tokens with the database as these tokens continually expire and must be refreshed.
+The purpose of the database is explained more later in this README, but we need to store access and refresh tokens within the database as these tokens continually expire and must be refreshed.
 Our Java backend program constantly refreshes these tokens and replaces the values within the database with the most current tokens.
-After these steps users should then setup their server as specified in the next section.
+After the above steps, users looking to use our code must setup a server as specified in the next section, and finally add these tokens to the database within the server.

 # Box Sakai Integration Server